-Our Program is based on what we believe are the fundamental pillars of success.
-Proven through years of experience and successful outcomes from other organizations such as Step Denver, who is close partner of ours.
+Our Program is based on what we believe are the fundamental pillars of success, proven through years of experience and successful outcomes within other organizations such as Step Denver, a close partner of ours.

-Our Program is based on the same fundamentals but we are different in our approach and we cast a wider net across the homeless population to bring more men off the street and out of the Justice System into a supportive environment for Growth, Sobriety and Purpose.
+Our Program centers on the same fundamentals, but we are different in our approach and cast a wider net across the homeless population.
+Heartbeat Denver strives to keep more men off the street and out of the justice system, while providing a supportive environment for growth, sobriety and purpose.

-A successful outcome from being unhoused is eventually having an independent lifestyle of sobriety, employment, purpose and community.
+A successful outcome after being unhoused is to eventually have an independent lifestyle of sobriety, employment, purpose and community.

 Our Approach

 We treat everyone with respect and believe every man can better themselves with the right attitude and support.
 We will help anyone who wants to help themselves.
 We try to find out what goals they hope to achieve.
-It could be learning a skill for long term employment, simply staying sober, saving money for a car or independent housing….whatever it might be we will help them develop a plan to reach their goals.
+It could be learning a skill for long term employment, simply staying sober, saving money for a car or independent housing … whatever it might be, we will help them develop a plan to reach these goals.

 65%